 This update was broad and comprehensive.
 Like other core updates, it was not targeted at any specific aspect of the algorithm.

-A relatively weak core update, the January 2020 Core Update wasn’t felt very strongly by SEO experts.
+A relatively weak core update, the January 2020 Core Update wasn’t felt strongly by SEO experts.
 It was followed up just four months later by the much more robust May 2020 core update.

 2019 Google Algorithm Updates